gbetorre/convenzioni/README.md

 -->
 ##

-The software is not ready yet: please, let me cook!
-Also, I have other fish to fry, too.
+The software is not ready yet: please, let me cook.

 When will be ready, I will release, package or tag